CephalofairGames/merc-packs-faq/index.md

 **Scenario 26** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.

+**Scenario 62** The map layout has Tile 06 with only slots and no tabs.
+The flat side should be laid adjacent to the other tiles, with the tab side facing out.

 **Scenario 56, page 69, Special Rules** <span class="hidden">The Gloom treats all Null/x0 cards as +0, not as Null/x0</span>

 **Section 21.1 (Personal Quest 22)** The conclusion section should tell you to open the Two Minis class envelope (to match the Personal Quest card), not the Angry Face class envelope.